artificial-intelligence-first/ssot/docs/core/ssot-guide.md

 ## SSOT Workflow

 SSOT updates must stay in sync with companion documents.
-When terms or policies change, update the operational procedures in `AGENTS.md`, the relevant ExecPlans in `PLANS.md`, and any user-facing announcements in `CHANGELOG.md`.
+When terms or policies change, update the operational procedures in `AGENTS.md`, the relevant ExecPlans documented in [docs/workflows/plans.md](../workflows/plans.md), and any user-facing announcements in `CHANGELOG.md`.

 ### Creating New Definitions